-- Member name, date of birth and Passport Member ID number. - o Member's gender - Member's address - Date(s) of service - Valid International Classification of Diseases diagnosis and procedure codes - Valid revenue, CPT or HCPCS for services or items provided - Valid Diagnosis Pointers - Total billed charges - Place and type of service code - Days or units as applicable (anesthesia Claims require minutes) - Provider tax identification number (TIN) - o 10-digit National Provider Identifier (NPI) or Atypical Provider Identifier (API) - Rendering Provider information when different than billing - Billing/Pay-to Provider name and billing address - Place of service and type (for facilities) - Disclosure of any other health benefit plans - National Drug Code (NDC), unit of measure and quantity for medical injectables
+- Member name, date of birth and Molina Member ID number

+- Member's gender

+- Member's address

+- Date(s) of service

+- Valid International Classification of Diseases diagnosis and procedure codes

+- Valid revenue, CPT or HCPCS for services or items provided

+- Valid Diagnosis Pointers

+- Total billed charges

+- Place and type of service code

+- Days or units as applicable

+- Provider tax identification number (TIN)

+- 10-digit National Provider Identifier (NPI) or Atypical Provider Identifier (API)

+- Rendering Provider information when different than billing

+- Billing/Pay-to Provider name and billing address

+- Place of service and type (for facilities)

+- Disclosure of any other health benefit plans

+- National Drug Code (NDC), NDC units, Unit of Measure and Days or Units for medical injectibles

 - E-signature

 - Service Facility Location information

 - Any other state-required data

 Provider and Member data will be verified for accuracy and active status.
 Be sure to validate this data in advance of Claims submission.
-This validation will apply to all Provider data submitted and applies to atypical and out-of-state Providers.
+This validation will apply to all Provider data submitted and also applies to atypical and out-of-state Providers.